SiddhiPrabhu1995/Big-Data-Systems-Intelligence-Analytics/Assignment 3/README.md

 # CSYE7245---Team-4---Big-Data-Sys-Int-Analytics-Master

-## Team 4 : Assignment 3 - To deploy a sentiment analysis model to create a Model-as-a-service for anonymized data
+## Assignment 3 - To deploy a sentiment analysis model to create a Model-as-a-service for anonymized data

 | NAME              |     NUID        |
 |------------------ |-----------------|